 6. Has any expenditures occurred on rental of space/locations for exercises planning and conduct, exercise signs, badges, etc.?
 If so, receipts and proof of payment must be included.
-Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Oredit Card Statement & payment to Gredit Card Company for that statement 7.
+Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 7.
 Has proof of purchase methodology been included?
 Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPMEN JT LQOII WILL 1.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) EQUIPME 1.
 Have all invoices been included?
 2. Has an AEL # been identified for each purchase?
-3. If service/warranty expenses are listed, are they only for the performance period of the ٥. grant? g. a 4.
-Has proof of payment been included?
-Canceled check Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement Gredit Card Statement & payment to Gredit Card Company for that statement 5.
+3. If service/warranty expenses are listed, are they only for the performance period of the grant?
+4. Has proof of payment been included?
+Canceled check The transfer (FFT) Confirmation Electronic Funds Transfer (EFT) Confirmation Credit Card Statement & payment to credit card company for that statement 5.
 If EHP form needed, has a copy of the approval DHS been included?
-6 Has proof of purchase methodology been included?
-Please see Form 5 of Reporting 0.
-Forms or Purchasing Basics Attachment if further clarity is needed.
-Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/C ONE FERENCES Have all receipts been turned in, itemized and do the dates on the receipts match travel dates?
+6. Has proof of purchase methodology been included?
+Please see Form 5 of Reporting Forms or Purchasing Basics Attachment if further clarity is needed.
+Sole Source (approved by FDEM for purchases exceeding \$25,000) State Contract (page showing contract #, price list) Competitive bid results (e.g. Quotewire, bid tabulation page) TRAVEL/C FERENCES Hely all receipts been turned in itemized and do the dates on the receipts match travel 1.
+Have all receipts been turned in, itemized and do the dates on the receipts match travel dates?
 Airplane receipts Proof of mileage (Google or Yahoo map printout or mileage log) Toll and/or Parking receipts Hotel receipts (is there a zero balance?)
 Car rental receipts Registration fee receipts Note: Make sure that meals paid for by conference are not included in per diem amount 2.
 If travel is a conference has the conference agenda been included?